Healthy Lemon Poppy Seed Muffins with Greek yogurt, maple syrup and drizzled with a delicate lemon glaze on top.

 - In a large bowl, add eggs, maple syrup, yogurt, lemon zest and juice, vanilla extract, baking powder, baking soda and salt.
 Whisk very well until combined and no lumps.

 - Add almond flour and poppy seeds.
 Stir gently with spatula until well mixed.

 - Using an ice cream scoop, divide batter between 12 openings of previously prepared muffin tin.
 Bake for 20-22 minutes on the middle rack or until toothpick inserted in the center comes out clean and muffins are golden brown.

 - Remove from the oven and let cool for 10 minutes.
 While muffins are cooling, make glaze by whisking powdered sugar and lemon juice in a small bowl.
 Drizzle over muffins and enjoy!

 - Store: Store muffins at room temperature for 2-3 days or within the refrigerator for 5 days.

-- Freeze: Freeze in layers with parchment paper between, in a large freezer bag for up to 3 months.
+- Freeze: Freeze in a large freezer bag for up to 3 months.

 - Don’t substitute flour or liquid sweetener: Almond meal might work, just muffins will be more dense and rise less.
 If you use dry sweetener, batter consistency will be off.

-- Regular and other yogurt: You can use plain regular (not Greek) yogurt, however might have to add 1/4 cup extra almond flour since it contains more liquid.
+- Regular and other yogurt: You can use plain regular yogurt however might have to add 1/4 cup extra almond flour since it contains more liquid.
 Can also use flavored yogurt.
-The goal is to bring batter to consistency in the photos – thicker than for pancakes.
+The goal is to bring batter to consistency in the photos, thicker than for pancakes.

-- Fresh lemon juice is the best but bottled will work as well.
+- Fresh lemon juice is the best but bottled lemon juice will work as well.